-- A cardiologist.
-This is a doctor who specializes in diagnosing and treating heart diseases and conditions.
+- Cardiologist, a doctor who specializes in diagnosing and treating heart diseases and conditions.
 You may see a cardiologist if you have coronary heart disease (CHD) or coronary microvascular disease (MVD).

-- A vascular specialist.
-This is a doctor who specializes in diagnosing and treating blood vessel problems.
+- Vascular specialist, a doctor who specializes in diagnosing and treating blood vessel problems.
 You may see a vascular specialist if you have peripheral arterial disease (P.A.D.).

-- A neurologist.
-This is a doctor who specializes in diagnosing and treating nervous system disorders.
-You may see a neurologist if you've had a stroke due to carotid artery disease.
+- Neurologist, a doctor who specializes in diagnosing and treating nervous system disorders.
+You may see a neurologist if you’ve had a stroke due to carotid artery disease.

 During the physical exam, your doctor may listen to your arteries for an abnormal whooshing sound called a bruit (broo-E).
 Your doctor can hear a bruit when placing a stethoscope over an affected artery.
 A bruit may indicate poor blood flow due to plaque buildup.

-Your doctor also may check to see whether any of your pulses (for example, in the leg or foot) are weak or absent.
+Your doctor may also check to see if your pulse (for example, in the leg or foot) is weak or absent.
 A weak or absent pulse can be a sign of a blocked artery.